osisoft/testing-content/content/api-reference/identity/identity-claims.md

 ---

 # Claims
-An identity provider claim provides a mechanism to map a claim from an identity provider to one or more roles.
+An identity provider claim provides a mechanism to map a claim IS JOYCE IN THE CORRECT FILE??? from an identity provider to one or more roles.

 ## List all Identity Provider Claims